 STEP 3 : DRILLING AND MOUNTING PROCESS

 In theory, installing bindings is a simple process.
-All you have to do is drill holes in the skis, add a little glue, and screw the bindings in.
-First, you need to make sure you put the holes in the right places and drill to the right depth.
+All you have to do is drill holes in the skis, add a little glue and screw the bindings in.
+Using masking tape for marking critical dimensions can help avoid damaging the ski surface.
+First, you need to make sure you put the toe holes in the right places and drill to the right depth.

 Be careful not to drill through your new skis!
 Specialised technicians use the manufacturer’s templates and special drills that don’t go through the ski.
 The size of the drill varies depending on the composition of your skis: are they made of wood, composite or do they have a metal core?

 Once the center mark of the boot is aligned with the mark of the ski, the manufacturer’s template is used as a guide, so the holes are correctly placed according to the length of your boot.
-After the holes have been drilled and cleaned, you can add a little glue to hold the binding screws firmly in place.
+After the holes have been drilled and cleaned, ensuring all the holes are free of debris and drilled to the correct depth is crucial.
+You can then add a little glue to hold the binding screws firmly in place.
 When the glue has dried, you are ready to adjust your bindings!

 How to Adjust Your Own Ski Bindings